Cooper's career-high 32 lead No. 6 Baylor past Oklahoma - WHIZ News

 The Sooners scored the game’s first seven points and went up 15-4 before Baylor took over.
 The Lady Bears closed the first quarter on a 13-0 run, and a layup by Cox as time expired in the quarter put Baylor up 17-15.

+“All of a sudden, we gave up four, five or six layups in transition,” Oklahoma coach Sherri Coale said.
+“So it started there and it unraveled from that point.
+We were in foul trouble and had to make some lineup adjustments that obviously didn’t work the way we planned.”

-Baylor scored the first 16 points of the second quarter.
-The 29-0 run overall lasted nearly an entire quarter, and the Lady Bears led 38-23 at halftime.
+Baylor scored the first 16 points of the second quarter, and the Lady Bears led 38-23 at halftime.

+“I loved our fight in the start of the game,” Coale said.
+“I loved our presence early.
+Then we started turning it over.
+You can’t give teams like that wide open looks in transition, and the wheels kind of fell off.”

 BIG PICTURE